Which place is cheaper, Tamarindo or Tulum?

 Some specific costs for nightlife related activities in Tulum:

-When comparing the travel costs between Tulum and Tamarindo, we can see that Tulum is more expensive.
+When comparing the travel costs between Tulum and Tamarindo, we can see that Tamarindo is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Even though Tulum is in North America and Tamarindo is in Central America, both of these destinations have relatively similar prices of travel.
 Generally, the levels of luxury and expenses are the same for these cities even though they are geographically far apart.

 If you're trying to decide if either of these two destinations are within your price range, also see Is Tulum Expensive? and Is Tamarindo Expensive?.